Gas Stove Maintenance Tips

 Under the grate, you’ll find a giant drip pan that catches all the drips, grease and spills produced during cooking.
 It’s essential to clean this pan regularly to prevent grease build-up, which poses the risk of creating a grease fire.

 To clean the lower surface of the stove, start by spraying vinegar or a mild foaming cleanser on the entire area.
-Allow it to sit for some time, and after that, wipe down the whole surface with a rinsed sponge.
+Allow it to sit for some time, and then wipe down the whole surface with a rinsed sponge.
 You can scoop up the crumbs and piles of partially liquified grease quickly.

 When the surface seems smoother after you’ve wiped it down, scrub it using a soapy sponge.
 Ensure you don’t let the sponge leave much of the puddling since you must minimise water dripping into the stove.